samtron1412/docs/software/vim.md

 | O                | ko                     |
 - These all compound command switch form Normal to Insert mode.
 It helps the dot command.
 - Keystrokes pattern: one keystroke to move, another to execute.
 For example: `j.`.

-## Undo - Redo in normal mode
-`u`: undo
-`Ctrl + r`: redo

-# The VIM way
-Vim is optimized for repetition.
-Its efficiency stems from the way it tracks our most recent actions.We can always replay the last change with a single keystroke.
-We need to learn to craft our actions so that they perform a useful  unit of work when replayed.
-Mastering this concept is the key to becoming effective with Vim.

 # Tips and Tricks
 ## [Accessing the system clipboard](http://vim.wikia.com/wiki/Accessing_the_system_clipboard)